chyinan/dolby-encoder-gui/README.md

 ## 🧪 Troubleshooting

 - Progress stuck at 0% ➜ check `dee.exe` logs still emit `Overall progress:` lines.
-- `deew` cannot find the input ➜ ensure Python 3.9+ is first on PATH and the app switches to the MLP directory automatically.
+- `deew` cannot find the input ➜ ensure Python 3.9+ is first on PATH.
 - `ffmpeg` header error ➜ confirm you’re using a build that supports `-c:a copy` with E-AC-3 inside MP4 (`ffmpeg` 5.x/6.x works).
 - Need a fresh start ➜ delete `last_params.txt` in the project root.